 Who to Train

 Health and safety in the workplace courses can be taken in a variety of different settings.
-Some are delivered in a classroom setting, often at a local learning centre.
+Many are delivered in a classroom setting, often at a local learning centre.
 A trained tutor will deliver the course and the materials to your employees.
-Sometimes it is possible to request the tutors to come and deliver the training in your own workplace but often you need three or more individuals who need training for this to be possible.
+Sometimes it is possible to request the tutors to come and deliver the training in your own workplace (on-site) but often you need 3 or more individuals who need training for this to be possible.

-Other health and safety in the workplace courses include e-learning or distance courses.
+Other health and safety in the workplace courses include online and e-learning or distance learning courses.
 This is when the course materials and training is largely delivered online.
-You will need to be able to provide a computer that has internet access and tie out of the usual working hours for the individuals to dedicate to the training.
+You will need to be able to provide a computer that has a reliable broadband internet access.
 Often these types of courses also provide a tutor who can be contacted via the phone or email too so if help is needed it is readily available.

 There are other health and safety in the workplace courses such as where you or one of your managers will support the training in the workplace.
 You will help the candidate work through the training and be willing to respond to any questions that may arise on the course.
 On a few occasions an individual will come to assess the candidate in the workplace too.
 This is often the case with courses provided by the City and Guilds.

 Each course that is worth training on will provide a recognised qualification.
 This can be used to show the Health and Safety Executive that the individual was provided with suitable training and they have the right qualifications for the role.
-The qualifications should be easily recognised throughout the UK so it is good to look out for training bodies such as NEBOSH, IOSH and City and Guilds.
-IN the construction industry some of the most popular courses to consider are the SSSTS and the SMSTS.
+The qualifications should be easily recognised throughout the UK so it is good to look out for training bodies such as NEBOSH, IOSH and City & Guilds.
+In the construction industry some of the most popular courses to consider are the SSSTS, the SMSTS and CITB Health and Safety Awareness.

 Why Training is Essential